Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         a difference to the arrival time by an empty sample with duration delta, the application time is the time when the metadata or event is applied.
+It is the media presentation time of the sample containing the event/metadata
      7. The duration of the sample signalled in the trun box containing the metadata
         SHOULD correspond to the duration of
-        the metadata if the metadata is valid for a duration of time
+        the metadata if the metadata is valid for a duration of time (if applicable)
      8. Empty samples, and fragments with empty samples SHOULD be used to fill the timeline to avoid timeline gaps